teivah/100-go-mistakes/docs/index.md

 ### Not using fuzzing (community mistake)

+???+ info "TL;DR"

-**TL;DR**: Fuzzing is an efficient strategy to detect random, unexpected, or malformed inputs to complex functions and methods in order to discover vulnerabilities, bugs, or even potential crashes.
+    Fuzzing is an efficient strategy to detect random, unexpected, or malformed inputs to complex functions and methods in order to discover vulnerabilities, bugs, or even potential crashes.

 Credits: [@jeromedoucet](https://github.com/jeromedoucet)